kaif-open/kaif/kaif-deploy/k3d/README.md

   * copy k3d kubeconfig to ctl/secret/kube_config
   * then update 0.0.0.0 address to internal `host.docker.internal`
-  * following is example. sed may not work in MacOS
+  * following is example. but `sed` command may not work in MacOS

 ```
 target_config=~/develop/kaif-all/kaif/kaif-deploy/ctl/secret/kube_config